-As a consequence of Corollary~\ref{cor:UpperboundAlg} we obtain that, as $T$ grows, the \emph{rate} of work done by our algorithm $\frac{\work_{\text{alg}}}{T}$ approaches the rate of work done by the optimal dynamic solution $\frac{\work_{{\h}_1^*,\ldots,{\h}_T^*}}{T}$.
-We emphasize again that this is a stronger guarantee using the much powerful optimal dynamic solution as a benchmark rather than the typical static allocation used in regret analysis of online algorithms.
-Such a stronger guarantee can be obtained in our model because the incomplete work remains stored in the queues until we are able to finish it.
-This allows the algorithm to \emph{catch up} with the incomplete work.
-In Theorem~\ref{thm:GeneralLB_main}, we give a general lower bound showing our result is nearly optimal.
+As $T$ grows, Corollary~\ref{cor:UpperboundAlg} guarantees that the \emph{rate} of work done by our algorithm $\frac{\work_{\text{alg}}}{T}$, approaches the rate of work done by the optimal dynamic solution $\frac{\work_{{\h}_1^*,\ldots,{\h}_T^*}}{T}$.
+We emphasize again that this is a stronger guarantee using the much more powerful optimal dynamic solution as a benchmark, rather than the typical static allocation used in regret analysis for online algorithms.
+Such a guarantee can be obtained in our model because the incomplete work remains stored in the queues until we are able to finish it; this allows the algorithm to \emph{catch up} with the incomplete work.